The Disturbing disappearance of Jessie Albertine Hoover from the Appalachian Trail

 100 mile wilderness sign Maine

-On May 16, 1983, Jessie headed out towards Maine and to the 100-Mile Wilderness, to the south of Baxter State Park.
-This wilderness area is so remote that hikers are warned to carry at least eight to 10 days’ worth of food on this part of the journey.
+On May 16, 1983, Jessie headed south toward Maine and the 100-Mile Wilderness, to the south of Baxter State Park.
+This wilderness area is so remote that hikers are warned to carry at least eight to ten days’ worth of food on this part of the journey.

 After Jessie failed to call the family to advise her progress on the Trail, her sister reported her missing to the warden service on July 11, almost two months after she was last seen.
-They started a formal search at this point.
-However, the investigation report says Jessie was woefully unprepared with light clothing and only beef jerky for sustenance.
+At this point, they started a formal search.
+However, the investigation report says Jessie was woefully unprepared, with light clothing and only beef jerky for sustenance.

 Searchers found that she had tried to climb Mount Katahdin in Baxter State Park on May 20, 1983, but rangers had warned her that the hike was not advisable given her lack of supplies or equipment.
 Mount Katahdin (pronounced "kə-TAH-dən") is the highest mountain in Maine at 5,267 feet (1,605 m).
-It was named by the Penobscot Indians, and means "The Greatest Mountain".
+The Penobscot Indians named it and means "The Greatest Mountain".

 100 mile wilderness

 At the time of Jessie's disappearance, hikers entering and leaving the 100-Mile Wilderness had to pass through the old Abol gatehouse on the Golden Road, a private road built by Great Northern Paper Company in the early 1970s to carry logs to local mills.
-An attendant there remembered Jessie in late May 1983, and that she had gone in the direction of the trailhead of the 100-Mile Wilderness on the other side of Abol Bridge.
+An attendant there remembered Jessie in late May 1983 and that she had gone toward the trailhead of the 100-mile Wilderness on the other side of Abol Bridge.
 That was the first and last time the attendant saw her.

 100 mile wilderness